gica3618/pythonradex/docs/difference_pythonradex_RADEX.rst

    :width: 80%
    :alt: Flux comparison slab formula (RADEX) vs pythonradex formulas

-   For the two spherical geometries, we computed the flux using the slab formula (as done by ``RADEX``) and a formula appropriate for a sphere (as done by ``pythonradex``).
+   For the two spherical geometries, we computed the flux using the slab formula (as done by ``RADEX``) and formulae appropriate for a sphere (as done by ``pythonradex``).
 The figure shows the ratio of the fluxes as function of optical depth.

 To verify that ``pythonradex`` calculates the flux correctly, one may consider the optically thin limit where the flux can be calculated directly.
 In this limit, all photons escape the source.
 The total flux (in [W/m\ :sup:`2`]) is then simply given by